scm-manager/scm-manager/docs/en/first-startup/index.md

 For automated processes, you might want to bypass the initial user creation.
 To do so, you can set the initial password in a system property `scm.initialPassword`.
 If this is present, a user `scmadmin` with this password will be created, if it does not already exist.
+To change the name of this user, you can set this with the property `scm.initialUser` in addition.